Steve McQueen: Missed roles

-McQueen was offered the lead male role in Breakfast at Tiffany's, but was unable to accept due to his Wanted: Dead or Alive contract (the role went to George Peppard).
+McQueen was offered the lead male role in Breakfast at Tiffany's but was unable to accept due to his Wanted: Dead or Alive contract.
 He turned down parts in Ocean's 11, Butch Cassidy and the Sundance Kid (his attorneys and agents could not agree with Paul Newman's attorneys and agents on top billing), The Driver, Apocalypse Now, California Split, Dirty Harry, A Bridge Too Far, The French Connection (he did not want to do another cop film), Close Encounters of the Third Kind and Sorcerer.

 According to director John Frankenheimer and actor James Garner in bonus interviews for the DVD of the film Grand Prix, McQueen was Frankenheimer's first choice for the lead role of American Formula One race car driver Pete Aron.
 Frankenheimer was unable to meet with McQueen to offer him the role, so he sent Edward Lewis, his business partner and the producer of Grand Prix.
 McQueen and Lewis instantly clashed, the meeting was a disaster, and the role went to Garner.

-Garner later for the interview said this:

-Oh, McQueen.
-Crazy McQueen.
-McQueen and I get along pretty good, McQueen looked to me kind of like an older brother and he didn't want to have much with me, till he got into trouble, then he'd call and, you know, he knew, I could tell him just what I thought.
-A lot of people wouldn't do that.
-And then we had a falling out.
-It wasn't a falling out, as i did Grand Prix.
-Steve was originally slated to do that movie, but he couldn't get along with Frank Frankenheimer.
-So that lasted about 30 minutes, and I was in and Steve was out.
-And Steve went over to do Sand Pebbles, which went about year longer than they wanted to go.
-Big production spent a lot of money and stayed in China too long there, in Taiwan.
-So, when I got the part in Grand Prix, I called him.
-In Taiwan.
-And I started: "Steve, I want to tell you, before somebody else, that I'm going to do Grand Prix."
-Well, there was about a 20 dollars' silence there (laugh), on the telephone.
-He didn't know, what to say, and finally said "Oh, that's great, that's great, I'm glad to hear that.", because he planned to do Le Mans, which was another title at the time.
-But we were about to release, before he even got to that film.
-But he said: "Great, great, well, I'm glad to hear it; that's good.
-You know, if anybody's gonna do it, I'm glad, you're going to do it.
+Later, in an interview, Garner said: